FrontEnd-classroom-assignments/helloworld/README.md

 ### 1. Create a component
 You will create a simple React component that displays a greeting message.
 This assignment will help you practice how to create components, use JSX, and pass props.

-Inside your React project, create a new file named `Greeting.js`.
+Inside your React project, create a new file named `Greeting.tsx`.
 In this file, define a new React component called `Greeting`.

 This component should return the following HTML:
 ```